rbudac/McGill-Characterization-Process/README.md

 Requirements:
 -------
 - Python 2.x
-- Java 1.8 or higher (required for coreNLP and bookNLP)
+- Java 1.8 or higher (required for CoreNLP and BookNLP)
 - LIWC (not free) is required for calculating the LIWC features.
 - See python_packages.txt for an extensive list of required python libraries.
 	Note that many of these libraries are required only for specific scripts.